smoking-bong-reclaim_d9d97233-e824-4d28-b4d4-355c1bc57de1

 Cleaning It Out: When, How, and Why to Toss It

-Letting reclaim or resin sit in your piece for too long doesn’t just make cleaning harder.
+Letting reclaim or resin sit in your piece for too long does not just make cleaning harder.
 It changes how your glass performs.
 Airflow gets tight, flavor takes a hit, and every pull feels like work.

-Whether you plan to reuse the reclaim or toss it, proper cleanup keeps your glass working the way it should.
+Whether you plan to save the reclaim or toss it, proper cleanup keeps your glass working the way it should.

 How to Remove Resin or Reclaim